ivineb/experimental-interactions/README.md

 # experimental-interactions
- Projects for the MCAD Experimental Interations class.
+ Projects for the MCAD Experimental Interactions class.